turingschool/launch-curriculum/module1/preparation/Week3/Classes.md

 <section class="call-to-action" markdown="1">
 ### In Your Notebook
 - What are some `properties` the user might have?
-These are piece of data like `username`, `friends` or `age` - brainstorm at least three more properties.
+These are piece of data like `username`, `friends` or `age` - brainstorm at least three more properties and what their datatype might be.
 - What are some `behaviors` or actions a user needs to be able to take?
 Brainstorm at least three more behaviors.

+It would be a nightmare to track all of this data in separate variables.
+This is where `Classes` come into play.
+Do some research and write down your current definition of what a `Class` is in C#.
 </section>

 ## Namespaces